fpsdotso/fpsdotso-game/README.md

 │  (Emscripten WASM)  │ ◄─────► │  (React App)         │ ◄─────► │  (wasm-bindgen)     │
 └─────────────────────┘         └──────────────────────┘         └─────────────────────┘
 ```

+### How It Works (High Level)

+1. Raylib (Rust) compiles to WASM and renders the game in a canvas.
+2. A JavaScript bridge exposes functions both ways (game → JS → on‑chain and UI → game).
+3. Player inputs are streamed using MagicBlock Ephemeral Rollups (ephemeral wallet + ER RPC), then committed on‑chain.
+4. State (players, maps, lobbies) can be queried and synced back to the client.

 ## Quick Start